axvr/zepl.vim/zepl/contrib/README.md

 # Contributed code

-This is the home of various potentially useful user contributed extensions and for zepl.vim.
+This is the home of various potentially useful user contributed extensions for zepl.vim.
 Nothing here is enabled by default; individual extensions can be enabled as desired.

 Typically these extensions can be enabled like so: